 TerraPraxis Climate Solution Profile

 The TerraPraxis ‘Repowering Coal’ system is a fast, low-cost repeatable strategy to repower hundreds of existing coal plants that would otherwise continue to burn coal, and whose closure is likely to encounter fierce political resistance and cause economic harm to communities.
 This initiative is designed for radical cost reduction to enable production of reliable, competitive, clean energy, rapidly repowering the 2TW global coal fleet and cutting carbon emissions by 40%.
 The repowering system transforms coal plants into flexible clean generators, making them better partners for renewables on the grid.
+This paper describes a fast, low-cost, and repeatable strategy to repower hundreds of existing coal plants that would otherwise continue to burn coal, or whose closure would cause economic harm to communities.

 Read this if you want to get a quick and realistic understanding of how SMRs could be a game-changer.
 This new report from the International Atomic Energy Agency (IAEA), available as a pre-print, is the secretariats' view on SMRs.
 It talks about three major areas (1) Understanding SMRs (2) What will it take to make SMRs a success and (3) What's next for SMRs.
 The last chapter provides a comprehensive list of IAEA activities to support the SMR deployment.